kaushal-Prakash/artifex-table/README.md

     ```sh
     npm start
     ```
-    The application will be running on `http://localhost:3000`.
+    The application will open in your browser at `http://localhost:3000`.

 -----

 ## 🧠 Core Logic Explained

-The most complex feature is the persistent, cross-page selection.
-Here’s how it works:

-1.  **Centralized ID Storage**: Instead of storing the full row objects, we only store the unique IDs of the selected rows.
-A JavaScript `Set` (`selectedRowIds`) is used for this, as it provides highly efficient `add`, `delete`, and `has` operations, preventing duplicate IDs.

-2.  **Saving to `localStorage`**: A `useEffect` hook watches the `selectedRowIds` set.
-Whenever the set changes (a user selects or deselects a row), the hook converts the set to an array, serializes it to a JSON string, and saves it to `localStorage`.
+The power of this application lies in how it manages the selection state across different pages and sessions.

+### The "Single Source of Truth" Model for Selection

+Instead of tracking an array of selected row *objects*, which would only work for the current page, we use a single `Set` to store the unique **IDs** of every selected item across the entire dataset.

+  * `selectedRowIds: Set<string>`: This state variable is the master list and our "single source of truth".
+Using a `Set` provides highly efficient O(1) time complexity for adding, deleting, and checking for the existence of an ID.

+The selection lifecycle works in three stages:

-3.  **Loading from `localStorage`**: On initial component mount, another `useEffect` hook reads the JSON string from `localStorage`, parses it, and populates the `selectedRowIds` set.
+1.  **Loading**: On initial component mount, a `useEffect` hook reads a JSON array of IDs from `localStorage` and hydrates the `selectedRowIds` set.
 This restores the user's previous session.

-4.  **Syncing UI with State**: The `DataTable`'s `selection` prop cannot be bound directly to the `selectedRowIds` set, as it needs an array of *full row objects* for the *current page*.

-      * A helper function, `getSelectedRowsForCurrentPage()`, filters the `data` of the current page against the master `selectedRowIds` set.
+2.  **Displaying**: The `DataTable`'s `selection` prop cannot use the master set of IDs directly; it needs an array of full row objects that are currently visible.
+A helper function, `getSelectedRowsForCurrentPage()`, creates this array on every render by filtering the current page's `data` against the `selectedRowIds` set.
-      * The result of this function is passed to the `selection` prop, ensuring only the checkboxes for visible, selected rows are ticked.

-5.  **Handling Selection Changes**: The `onSelectionChange` handler is carefully crafted to update the master `selectedRowIds` set.
-It compares the new selection on the current page with the existing data to determine which IDs to add or remove from the master set, ensuring selections on other pages are not affected.
+3.  **Updating**: When a user checks or unchecks a box, the `handleSelectionChange` function is triggered.
+It intelligently merges the selection changes from the current page into the master `selectedRowIds` set without affecting selections on other pages.
+A separate `useEffect` hook then watches for changes to this master set and automatically saves the updated IDs back to `localStorage`.

+### Asynchronous "Select First N" Logic

+The `selectNRows` function is an `async` function that demonstrates how to handle complex user actions:

+  * It first calculates how many items can be selected from the currently loaded page data.
+  * If the user requests more items than are available on the current page, it enters a `while` loop.
+  * Inside the loop, it sequentially fetches the next pages of data until the desired number of selections has been met or it runs out of pages.
+  * A `isFetching` state variable is used to disable the UI during this potentially long-running operation, providing clear feedback to the user.